gordonguthrie/TheManual/the_manual/chapter5/the_development_cycle.md

 {SinOsc.ar(440, 0, 0.2)}.play;
 ```

-This will give us a continous sound.
+This will give us a continuous sound.

 You can assign this to a variable and invoke `play` on it: